irondarrius/IronPdf.Examples/how-to/could-not-initialize-ole-error/README.md

-# Handling the OLE Initialization Error (error 80010106)
+# Understanding the "Could not initialize OLE (error 80010106)" Notification

 ***Based on <https://ironpdf.com/how-to/could-not-initialize-ole-error/>***

-This error message often appears in the developer console when IronPDF is used outside the context of a Windows Forms or WPF application.
+When using IronPDF within environments other than Windows Forms or WPF applications, developers might encounter this notification in their development consoles.

-You may encounter this notification in **.NET Core web applications** as well as any **Console Application**.
-Let's explore what this means.
+This notice appears typically within **.NET Core web applications** and **Console Applications**.
+What exactly does it signify?

-## Understanding the Error: Is There an Issue with the Software?
+## What Does This Error Mean?
+Is There an Issue with the Software?

-The error originates from the embedded Google Chrome-based web browser that IronPDF utilizes.
-It indicates that no visible browser window will be presented, which aligns with the designed behavior of the software.
+This notification originates from the embedded Google Chrome-based web browser component of IronPDF.
+It serves to inform that there will not be an actual browser window displayed, which aligns with the expected behavior of the software.

-The appearance of this message is a small trade-off for leveraging a robust and sophisticated HTML rendering engine like the one embedded within IronPDF.
+The occurrence of this message is a side effect of leveraging a substantial and efficient HTML rendering engine incorporated within IronPDF.

-Although it would be preferable to eliminate this notice, currently, it must be accepted as part of the operation.
-Importantly, this message does not signify any malfunction – your application is functioning correctly despite its presence.
+Although the message persists and cannot be removed presently, it's important to clarify that it has no negative impact on the functionality of your application.
+Your application operates as designed without any actual errors.

-For further details on IronPDF and its capabilities, consider visiting the [IronPDF Product Page](https://ironpdf.com).
+For additional details on IronPDF and its capabilities, please visit the [IronPDF Product Page](https://ironpdf.com/).